ro-berto/build/scripts/slave/README.recipes.md

   - A RawResult object with the status of the build and a failure message if a failure occurred.
   - None if no failures

+&mdash; **def [outbound\_transfer](/scripts/slave/recipe_modules/chromium_tests/api.py#1097)(self, bot, bot_update_step, bot_db):**

+Handles the builder half of the builder->tester transfer flow.

+We support two different transfer mechanisms:
+ - Isolate transfer: builders upload tests + any required runtime dependencies to isolate, then pass the isolate hashes to testers via properties.
+Testers use those hashes to trigger swarming tasks but do not directly download the isolates.
+ - Package transfer: builders package and upload some of the output directory (see package_build for details).
+Testers download the zip and proceed to run tests.

+These can be used concurrently -- e.g., a builder that triggers two different testers, one that supports isolate transfer and one that doesn't, would run both the isolate transfer flow *and* the package transfer flow.

+For isolate-based transfers, this function just sets a trigger property, as tests get isolated immediately after compilation (see compile_specific_targets).

+For package-based transfers, this uploads some of the output directory to GS.
+(See package_build for more details.)

+Args:
+  bot: a BotMetadata object for the currently executing builder.
+  bot_update_step: the result of a previously executed bot_update step.
+  bot_db: a BotConfigAndTestDB object.
+Returns:
+  A dict containing additional properties that should be added to any triggered child builds.

 &mdash; **def [package\_build](/scripts/slave/recipe_modules/chromium_tests/api.py#470)(self, mastername, buildername, update_step, bot_db, reasons=None):**